Sigma receptor: Function

 The function of these receptors is poorly understood.
 Drugs known to be σ-agonists include cocaine, morphine/diacetylmorphine, opipramol, PCP, fluvoxamine, methamphetamine, dextromethorphan, and berberine.
 However, the exact role of σ-receptors is difficult to establish as many σ-agonists also bind to other targets such as the κ-opioid receptor and the NMDA glutamate receptor.
 In animal experiments, σ-antagonists such as rimcazole were able to block convulsions from cocaine overdose. σ-antagonists are also under investigation for use as antipsychotic medications.
 Early rodent studies reported that σ-receptor ligands can functionally antagonize opioid analgesia: (+)-pentazocine and 1,3-di(2-tolyl)guanidine reduced morphine analgesia in a haloperidol-reversible, D2-independent manner, consistent with a tonically active anti-opioid σ1 system.

 The abundant neurosteroid steroid hormone DHEA is an agonist at sigma receptors and along with pregnenolone could be endogenous agonist ligands; opposed by sigma antagonistic activity from progesterone.
-Another endogenous ligand, N,N-dimethyltryptamine, was also found to interact with σ_{1}.
+Another endogenous ligand, dimethyltryptamine (DMT), was also found to interact with σ_{1}.